runticle/vending-machine/README.md

 I have not written any tests for the frontend yet.
 The backend project has some tests. `cd node-api` and run `npm test`.
 I used jest with Supertest to test api routes.

+There is an insominium export with all the available routes to ping the api.
+You will first need to signup to get an auth token, and add it to the environment under the record `token`.

 ### Further work

 As well as other things mentioned above, I would like to:

-implement stricter password rules
+- implement stricter password rules

-validate data on the frontend, using react-formik
+- validate data on the frontend, using react-formik

-customize alerts in the web
+- customize alerts in the web